Stay Safe From COVID-19 This Holiday WeekendMarch 30, 2021 - Daniel Ford

 If kids will be present, make sure there are plenty of outdoor activities so that they're not tempted to sneak inside to play video games.

-Even though you’re outside and even though you’re around family, you still need to maintain social distancing.
+Even though you’re outside and some of you may be vaccinated, you still need to maintain social distancing.

 Additionally, don't feel like wearing your cloth mask is silly when you're outdoors and social distancing.
 It helps protect you from catching COVID-19, and it may keep you from spreading it if you're infected and don't yet know it.
 Keep in mind, though, that a mask doesn't mean it's okay to break social distancing — the two are meant to work in tandem.